Tail Water: The runoff of irrigation water from the lower end of an irrigated field.

 Tipping Floor: Unloading area for vehicles that are delivering MSW to a waste-to-energy plant.

-Tire Processor: Intermediate operating facility where recovered tires are processed in preparation for recycling.
+Tire Processor: The intermediate operating facility where recovered tires are processed in preparation for recycling.

 Tires: As used in recycling, passenger car and truck tires (excludes airplane, bus, motorcycle and special service military, agricultural, off-the-road and-slow speed industrial tires).
 Car and truck tires are recycled into rubber products such as trash cans, storage containers, rubberized asphalt or used whole for playground and reef construction.